-Following that is a lengthy diatribe on how suburbanites are missing out on a good thing when, in their smug superiority over rummagers, they pay “exorbitant prices for tasteless greenhouse produce and week-old vegetables from Florida or California, and never realize that they have driven their station wagon past tons of much better vegetables on the way to the supermarket.”
-It makes me laugh to think how the opposite seems true today—foraging has become so damn sexy that now it’s the fancy people you always hear about doing it.
+Following that is an essay on how suburbanites are missing out on a good thing when, in their smug superiority over rummagers, they pay “exorbitant prices for tasteless greenhouse produce and week-old vegetables from Florida or California, and never realize that they have driven their station wagon past tons of much better vegetables on the way to the supermarket.”
+It’s funny how the opposite seems true today—foraging has become so stylish that now it’s the fancy people you always hear about doing it.

-In any case, this image of people heading out in spring to gather winter cress as part of a long-held cultural tradition has captivated me for a while.
+In any case, this image of people heading out in spring to gather wintercress as part of a long-held cultural tradition captivated me for a while.
 So, I set out to learn the plant.

-Winter cresses produce a basal rosette of leaves whose terminal lobe—the final lobe at the end of each leaf—is large in comparison to the smaller, opposite lobes that precede them, similar in form to baby arugula leaves.
+Wintercresses are early spring mustards that produce a basal rosette of rubbery, thickish leaves in which the terminal lobe is large in comparison to the smaller, opposite lobes that precede them, similar in form to arugula.

 From the rosettes emerge one or more ridged flower stems when the plants bolt.
 Flower bud clusters form early, then rise up with the growing stems, spreading apart into smaller bud clusters after that.
 The leaves clasp the stem and are borne alternately.
-They change in shape from their basal rosette form to somewhat arrowhead-shaped near the top, John Kallas explains in Edible Wild Plants (2010), which includes an entire chapter on winter cress.
+They change in shape from their basal rosette form to somewhat arrowhead-shaped near the top, John Kallas explains in Edible Wild Plants (2010), which has a great chapter on wintercress.
 The small yellow flowers open next to the buds in racemes—the term for mustards’ characteristic squirrel-tail form—and the seedpods that follow are long, skinny, two-parted pods that dry out and break apart to drop their tiny seeds.

-Much of the lower elevation winter cress (5,000-6,000 feet) here in Colorado has currently bolted as of this writing.
-A good deal of it is in flower already—which is a great way to locate it.
-I found a good field of winter cress a couple days ago, on May 6, in the floodplain of a creek in the Parker/Aurora area.
-The bright flowers helped me recognize it, and then, wandering through it, I found enough plants with unopened bud clusters to fill a grocery bag with the buds and attached soft stems.
+Much of the lower elevation wintercress (5,000-6,000 feet) in Colorado bolts by early May.
+A good deal of it may be in flower at the same time—which is a great way to locate it.
+One year I found a beautiful field of wintercress in a Parker/Aurora area floodplain.
+The bright flowers helped me recognize it, and then, wandering through, I found enough plants with unopened bud clusters to get a grocery bag of buds and attached soft stems.

-In Colorado and regions west, we also have the native species B. orthoceras, referred to by the common name American winter cress.
-According to the USDA Plants Database, American winter cress is also found as a rare plant in northern New England, and occurs in a band of northern U.S. states and throughout Canada.
-Here in the Colorado high country where I live, the low rosettes of thick, rubbery, red-green leaves of what I believe to be B. orthoceras are due right around now (9,000-10,000 feet).
-I’ve eaten these too and plan to share more on that later once I confirm my tentative species-level identification.
+In Colorado and regions west, we are also supposed to have the native species B. orthoceras, referred to by the common name American wintercress.
+According to the USDA Plants Database, American wintercress is also found as a rare plant in northern New England, and occurs in a band of northern U.S. states and throughout Canada.
+I have been chasing B. orthoceras for some years now but the floras conflict and I am just not certain whether I’ve found it, or whether I just keep finding the non-native B. vulgaris.
+Regardless, they are equally edible.
+Our local species grow in riparian zones and runoff or flood-fed wet areas from low elevations to high.

 Choking It Down

-Once I learned to identify winter cresses, I started trying to eat them.
-I say “trying” because they have been so damn bitter.
-I prepared the young rosette greens of both low and high country winter cresses steamed and stir-fried, and each time the results were not just bad, they were inedible.
+Once I learned to identify wintercress, I started trying to eat it.
+I say “trying” because it is so darn bitter.
+I prepared the young rosette greens steamed and stir-fried, and each time the results were not just bad, they were inedible.
 I nibbled raw leaves and bud clusters too.
-This helped me understand where Oliver Perry Medsger was coming from when he penned this complaint against winter cress in 1939: “It has a bitterness that to me is not altogether pleasant.”
+This helped me understand where Oliver Perry Medsger was coming from when he penned his 1939 complaint: “It has a bitterness that to me is not altogether pleasant.”

 My friend Butter took to calling it “ickycress” after several unhappy tastings, which transmuted at some point to “nastycress.”

 “To be edible, the leaves of winter cress must be gathered early, while the weather is still cold,” Gibbons writes.
 So that could have been part of my problem.
-However, even the high country leaves I gathered while tiny and purple still required eating with cream cheese and jam and a whole lot of positivity to tone down the bitterness–not only of the leaves but also my attitude.
+However, even the leaves I gathered in the high country while they were tiny and purple still required eating with cream cheese and jam and a whole lot of positivity to tone down the bitterness–not only of the leaves but also my attitude.

-Lately I’ve been using the unopened bud clusters and top 2 inches or so of soft stem, gathered in the plains and foothills around Denver.
+I like to use the leaves or the unopened bud clusters and top 2 inches or so of soft stem.
 It’s slightly more bitter if the clusters have started to spread apart, but it’s nothing a dash of lemon juice can’t fix.

-Unlike some of the other mustards I’ve been eating, winter cress leaves and stems are smooth instead of finely hairy.
+Unlike some of the other mustards I’ve eaten, wintercress leaves and stems are smooth instead of finely hairy.
 They are also thick and juicy.
-Truth be told, I really have come to crave winter cress.
+Truth be told, I really have come to crave wintercress.
 And I’m happy to have figured out another nice wild vegetable that is tasty, abundant, and practical to forage.
-It may also have health benefits, for it fits into the category of mustard greens, about which there has been a lot of hoopla in the media of late.
-If wild-foraged winter cress, too, is an antioxidant-rich superfood, then those old-school-Italians were onto more than just a flavorful spring vegetable.
 Snooty suburbanites take note—this a pastime well worth emulating!